 Get the Gluten-Free Margherita Protein Pizza recipe and nutrition info here.

 In just 30 minutes, you'll have this cheesy, spicy pizza ready for dinner, deeming it a great option for busy weeknights.
 "Made with a whole-wheat pita pocket, you'll get the goodness of whole grains plus protein from the chicken," Michalczyk says.
 There's no denying this would make for a fun (and healthier!)
 Friday Netflix night.

 Get the Spicy Chicken and Basil Pizza recipe and nutrition info here.

 6. Party-Time Hummus Pizza

-Who can resist hummus?
-It's the perfect party food.
-And when spread on bread for a pizza, it's even better. "l love this lightened-up Mediterranean pizza made with hummus, cucumbers and tomatoes," says Michalczyk.
+Hummus goes with virtually anything, and this recipe proves it. "l love this lightened-up Mediterranean pizza made with hummus, cucumbers and tomatoes," Michalczyk says.
 "It's a great twist on the classic and the hummus adds a bit of protein," she says.
-Plus, the addition of the Mediterranean-inspired veggies also helps add fiber to boost satiety.
+All the extra veggies boost this recipe's fiber content, which will help with satiety.

 Get the Party-Time Hummus Pizza recipe and nutrition info here.

 This vegan, thin-crust pie packs the flavor — even without cheese and meat.
 Two slices are considered one serving, so plan to make room if you're cooking this for dinner.
 The dairy-free mozzarella boosts the protein content to a respectable 14 grams per serving, keeping the munchies at bay.